-Since this is a research-oriented class, I do not intend to assign regular homeworks.
-However, there will be homeworks assigned to make some concepts (e.g., dynamic dataflow) concrete.
+Since this is a research-oriented class, I do not intend to assign regular homework.
+However, there could be homework to make some concepts (e.g., dynamic dataflow, coherence, consistency) concrete.

 Late Policy

 No late assignments will be accepted unless valid prior arrangements are made well in advance.